Dreamed 1/3/1990 by Chris Wayan

 Their cubs climb up on us to escape the wet welcomes of those awful dog people.
 And their parents?
 Oh, they cooperate.
 Problem solved.

 Are you surprised I chanced on this solution?
 I, who am embarrassed most by informality, who cannot bear above all things to lose my dignity?
 Well, perhaps it was chance.
 Perhaps.

-25 years ago I hadn't heard of the "uncanny valley"--the idea that humans have two comfort zones, around humans and nonhuman animals; but almost-humans, whether prosthetic limbs, apes, mannequins, or robots, can creep us out.
-This trough of unease between the two comfort zones is the uncanny valley.
-This dream independently postulated the uncanny valley, but further predicted that other intelligent creatures will turn out to have it too--these wolf-people did!
+25 years ago I hadn't heard of the Uncanny Valley"--the idea that humans have two comfort zones, around humans and nonhuman animals; but almost-humans, whether prosthetic limbs, apes, mannequins, or robots, can creep us out.
+This trough of unease between the two comfort zones is the Uncanny Valley.
+Too close for comfort.

 I wonder if it's true of dolphins, parrots, ravens and elephants?